mattrosi/WP16/outline.md

     increases in wealth
 - Jay Taneja IBM Nairobi paper shows district based approach to village pairing strategy
+- We augment this pairing strategy with desire to buy
 - this study forecasts energy demand by comparing similar villages before and after a connection to electricity

 # Method

 ## Assumptions
 - We do not have random sampling